Last Revised: September 13, 2021

 10.3 California Consumer Privacy Act.
 For purposes of this Section 10.3 only, the terms “personal information,” “collection,” “sell,” “business purpose” and “commercial purpose” have the meaning given to them under the California Consumer Privacy Act of 2018 (the “CCPA”).

 Disclosure and deletion requests.
 You have the right to request that we disclose to you what personal information about you we collect, use, disclose and sell.
 Subject to certain limitations in the CCPA, you also have the right to request that we delete your personal information.
-You may submit such a request by contacting us at email@example.com , or write us at the address listed in Section 24.
-Additionally, you may submit an online request form .
+You may submit such a request by contacting us at email@example.com , writing us at the address listed in Section 24, submitting an online request form , or by contacting us at [1-800 toll free number].
 If you submit a request by email, your email must include “California Request” in the subject line.
 We will only use personal information provided in an online quest form to verify the requestor’s identity or authority to make the request.
 We will not discriminate against you for exercising your rights under the CCPA.

 Right to opt out.
 The CCPA also provides California consumers the right to opt out of the sale of their personal information.
 As explained in this Policy, we do not sell the personal information of our users.

 Verification.
 We reserve the right to verify any request made under the CCPA by asking you to provide supporting documentation that the request is submitted by you, although we are not obligated to verify a request.
 You may also choose to have an agent submit a request on your behalf, in which case we may, but are not obligated to, verify that the agent is authorized to act on your behalf.
 We assume no responsibility for responding to any consumer requests.